ashwintk/youtube-comment-downloader/README.md

-# youtube-comment-downloader
+# Youtube Comments Downloader
-Simple script for downloading Youtube comments without using the Youtube API.
-The output is in line delimited JSON.
+This project allows you to download comments for a YouTube Video without using the YouTube API.
+This project was adopted from the original project https://github.com/egbertbouman/youtube-comment-downloader

 ### Dependencies
 * Python 2.7+